Dexterous Pre-grasp Manipulation for Human-like Functional Categorical Grasping: Deep Reinforcement Learning and Grasp Representations: Evaluation

 To make the simulation setup more realistic, Gaussian noise is applied to all observations supplied to the policy.
 For positions and distances, the zero-mean noise has $\sigma=3$\,mm.
 For rotations, the zero-mean noise has $\sigma=5^{\circ}$.
-The only two observation which do not have noise are the object category and the target grasp.
+Before each action is generated, the noise values are drawn from the distribution specified above and added to the ground truth values from the simulation.
+The only two observations that do not have noise are the object category and the target grasp.
 In each environment, an object is assigned a realistic random mass.
 The mass distribution in kg per category is represented by a Gaussian: $\mathcal N(1.4, 0.2)$ for drills, $\mathcal N(0.5, 0.15)$ for spray bottles, and $\mathcal N(0.3, 0.07)$ for mugs.
-Both noise and mass are limited to deviate from the mean for not more than $3\sigma$.
-We scale the reward components: target grasp reward $r_{T}$ by 5000, orienting reward $r_\textrm{orient}$ by 500, and holding reward $r_\textrm{hold}$ by 25.
+Both the noise and the mass are limited to deviate from the mean for not more than $3\sigma$.
+The new mass values are set before each episode.

+We keep the reward value for reaching the target grasp $r_{T} = 5,000$, as it is the default value in the RL Games framework.
+We scale the reward components: orienting reward $r_\textrm{orient}$ by 500 and holding reward $r_\textrm{hold}$ by 25.
 The other reward components are not scaled.
+Both scaling factors are chosen to be one order of magnitude less than the final reward and the corresponding reward component with higher scaling.

+The order of the scaling is defined by the desired action sequence: first the hand approaches the object (scale 1), then it gains control over the object by holding it (scale 25), then it orients the object (scale 500), and finally, after repositioning the object, the target grasp is achievable (scale 5,000).
+Switching the order of scaling often hinders the progress towards learning of achieving the target grasp.
+That happens because the policy is greedily maximizing reward through, for example, holding an object, rather than exploring more difficult and failure-prone orienting the object if it were yielding less reward.
+The exact values of these scaling factors do not affect learning significantly, as long as the overall proportions reflect the logical sequence: approach, hold, orient, grasp.